openshift/oadp-operator/blogs/data-mover/data-mover-overview.md

 ## Restore Process

-- During restore, the Velero CSI plugin is extended to support volumeSnapshotMover functionality.
-As mentioned previously, during backup, a `volumeSnapshotBackup` custom resource is stored as a backup object.
+- During restore, the M-CSI plugin is extended to support volumeSnapshotMover functionality.
+As mentioned previously, during backup, a VSB custom resource is stored as a backup object.
 This CR contains details pertinent to performing a volumeSnapshotMover restore.

-- Once a `volumeSnapshotBackup` CR is encountered, a `volumeSnapshotRestore` CR is created by the extended Velero CSI plugin.
-The volumeSnapshotMover controller then begins to reconcile on the `volumeSnapshotRestore` CR.
-Here, a VolSync `replicationDestination` is created by the volumeSnapshotMover controller in the protected namespace.
-This CR will recover the `volumeSnapshot` that was stored in the object storage location during backup.
+- Once a VSB CR is encountered, a VSR CR is created by the M-CSI plugin.
+The VSM controller then begins to reconcile on the VSR CR.
+Here, a VolSync ReplicationDestination is created by the VSM controller in the OADP Operator namespace.
+This CR will recover the VolumeSnapshot that was stored in the object storage location during backup.

 - After the VolSync restore step completes, the Velero restore continues as usual.
-However, the extended CSI plugin uses the VolSync `volumeSnapshot` `snapHandle` as the data source for its associated PVC.
+However, the M-CSI plugin uses the VolSync VolumeSnapshot's `snapHandle` as the data source for its associated PVC.

 - The stateful application data is then restored, and disaster is averted.